About the Rose Garden

 - Raleigh Rose Garden Tree List and Map (Updated Summer 2018)

 Visiting the Rose Garden

 The Raleigh Rose Garden is located behind Raleigh Little Theatre at 301 Pogue Street, Raleigh, NC 27607.
-The garden is a City of Raleigh park and is open during all hours, 365 days a year.
+The garden is a City of Raleigh park and is open dawn to dusk, 365 days a year.
 Visiting the garden is free and does not require any type of reservation.
 There are no public restrooms, and during rentals/special events, certain areas may be restricted.

 Very limited parking spaces are available next to the garden, including two parking spaces for cars with disability placards.
 The majority of parking is located along Pogue Street.
 Please only park in designated spaces – do not park along the small road between the theatre and the garden.
 Learn more about visiting and parking here!

 Please do not cut or pick any roses during your visit.